Skip to content

 BCDL stands for Bottom Chord Dead Load.

-On an engineered truss drawing, this value appears in the Loading Criteria section
+On engineered truss drawings this value appears in the Loading Criteria section.

 BCDL = 10 psf

-That means for every 1-foot by 1-foot square of ceiling, the truss was designed to carry 10 pounds total.
+That means every square foot of ceiling was designed to carry about 10 pounds total.

 • drywall (the ceiling boards)

-In simple terms: The ceiling was only designed to hold the ceiling itself.
-Nothing more.
+In simple terms: the ceiling structure was designed to support the ceiling itself — not additional hanging storage.

 What the Ceiling Can’t Carry